Loopring/loopring-web-v2/README.md

 cd ./packages/component-lib
 npm run storybook
 ```
-- Welcome to improve or create feature or loopring layer2 website, please follow and use the basic UI-Components,
+- Welcome to improve or create features or loopring layer2 website.
+Please follow and use the basic UI-Components,
 see it on component-lib.
 - Project separate a lib call web3-provider, it's a third-part ETH web3 wallet provider service (wallectConnect & metamask),
 - Welcome to reuse it or support your provider service for our website.
-- Suggestions and idea are welcome.
+- Suggestions and ideas are welcome.

 ## Framework Design